zt-pawer/SwiftGodotIosPlugins/InAppPurchase/README.md

 ## Methods

 - `fetchProducts(products: [String])` - Fetch all products given in input, this method **must** be called once before any purchase.
-- `fetchActiveAutoRenewableSubscriptions()` - Fetch all active auto-renewable subscriptions, returning a list of products.
+- `fetchActiveAutoRenewableSubscriptions()` - Fetch all active auto-renewable subscriptions, returning a list of product ids.
 - `purchaseProduct(productID: String)` - Purchase a given pruduct.
-- `restorePurchases()` - Restore all the previous purchased products, returning a list of products.
+- `restorePurchases()` - Restore all the previous purchased products, returning a list of product ids.